-Elvira Nabiullina, president of Russia’s Central Bank, said she did not want to call cryptocurrencies by their names, but rather prefers the nickname “Cryptos-Things” at the recent annual international economic forum in St. Petersburg last month.
-In this sense, the report released on May 30 supports his statement that the volume of transactions is so small that it does not pose a threat to overall financial stability.
+President of Russia’s Central Bank doesn’t want to call cryptocurrencies by their names.
+Elvira Nabiullina prefers the nickname “Cryptos-Things”.
+Last month, Elvira Nabiullina was at the recent annual international economic forum in St. Petersburg when she used this new wording.
+The report released on May 30 supports the statement that the volume of transactions is very small.
+So small that it does not pose a threat to overall financial stability.

-According to the study, when the transactions of active cryptos are put into perspective with the total volume of financial transactions, they are only a drop of water.
+When crypto transactions are put into perspective with the total volume of financial transactions, they are only a drop of water.

-The Central Bank argues that the very high price volatility of these assets is one of their biggest weaknesses as it prevents them from acquiring a stable and reliable standard value.
+If the growth of these assets continues, it would have large repercussions on private and institutional investors.
+Additionally, banks and other financial players could be impacted.
+The Central Bank argues that the high volatility of these assets is one of its biggest weaknesses.
+Indeed, it prevents cryptocurrencies from acquiring a stable and reliable standard value.

-The report nevertheless highlights the many risks associated with investing in this type of asset; for example, lack of investor rights protection, money laundering and terrorist financing risks, lack of market liquidity, operational risks, but also leverage effects.
+Nevertheless, the report highlights many risks associated investing in this new asset type.
+Some risks include the lack of investor rights’ protection, money laundering and terrorist financing risks, lack of market liquidity, operational risks, but as well leverage effects.

-Earlier this month, the Russian Duma announced that it was bent on first and new legislation aimed at regulating the cryptocurrency industry.
+Earlier this month, the Russian Duma announced that a group is working on new set of legislation.
+These legislations aim at regulating the cryptocurrency industry.
 Current laws specify that cryptocurrencies and tokens are considered as properties.

-Sberbank CIB’s CEO, Igor Bulantsev, said the bank viewed the ICOs as “very promising,” noting that many of the bank’s customers “were interested in this new way of raising capital.”
+Sberbank CIB’s CEO, Igor Bulantsev, said the bank viewed the ICOs as “very promising“.
+He notes that many of the bank’s customers “were interested in this new way of raising capital.”